ZProLegend007/brunch-mac/README.md

-Specific repo used for automated Brunch releases building.
+Repo used for T2 MacBook optimized Brunch release building.

-The releases in this repository are therefore experimental, use at your own risk!
+:)